 For the Neck Stretch, try a few different angles.
 Look straight ahead and hold the stretch there to stretch the side of your neck (scalenes), then look up to stretch the front of the neck (sternocleidomastoid), and look down to stretch towards the back of your neck (levator scapulae and upper traps).

-PART TWO: LOOSEN UP THE NECK
+PART TWO: MOBILISING THE NECK

 This 6-minute sequence taken from the Yoga Before Bed video, puts those stretches into a mobility sequence, designed to loosen up the neck, shoulders and upper back.